brigadecore/brigade-noisy-neighbor/README.md

 <img width="100" align="left" src="logo.png">

-Brigade Noisy Neighbor emits events (noise) into a Brigade 2 installation's event bus at a configurable frequency.
+This is a work-in-progress component that emits events (noise) into a Brigade 2 installation's event bus at a configurable frequency.
 This is useful for applying load to a Brigade 2 installation for testing purposes or to gain operational insight.

 <br clear="left"/>

-Brigade 2 itself is currently in an _beta_ state and remains under active development, as such, the same is true for this add-on component.

 ## Getting Started